It should be so evident by now; but to millions of Americans, he still resonates as a savior. This reality makes America a dangerous place.

-We founded the nation on genocide and slavery, ravaged the globe with endless wars and the theft of its resources, enriched an oligarchic elite at the expense of the citizenry, empowered police to gun down unarmed citizens in the streets, and locked up a quarter of the world’s prison population - while wallowing in the supposed moral superiority of American white supremacy.
+Moreover, we founded the nation on genocide and slavery, ravaged the globe with endless wars and the theft of its resources, enriched an oligarchic elite at the expense of the citizenry, empowered police to gun down unarmed citizens in the streets, and locked up a quarter of the world’s prison population - while wallowing in the diseased moral superiority of American white supremacy.

-Trump is skilled at manufacturing self-serving news and a fictional persona that feed the magical aura of his celebrity.
-Barnum was the high priest of the polytheistic, secular religion of Americans and the creator of kitsch as an aesthetic, characteristics that also defines Trump.
+Trump is highly skilled at manufacturing self-serving news and a fictional persona that feed the magical aura of his disingenuous business celebrity.
+Barnum was the high priest of the polytheistic, secular religion of Americans and the creator of kitsch as an aesthetic, characteristics that also defines Donald Trump.

 Confidence men like Trump are adept at peddling fictions designed solely to attract publicity and belittle their opponents.
 Trump’s demand for Barack Obama’s birth certificate or Sen. Elizabeth Warren’s DNA test was not designed to uncover fact, but to belittle and entertain.
-The release of Obama’s birth certificate and Warren’s DNA finding did not puncture the lies.
-Old lies were replaced by new ones that again catered to the emotional yearnings of the mob.
+And the release of Obama’s birth certificate and Warren’s DNA finding did not puncture the lies.
+Old lies were simply replaced by new ones that again catered to the emotional yearnings of his dysfunctional mob.